Table of Contents

 The first line of advice, when it comes to addressing problematic drinking, is to attend an Alcoholics Anonymous (AA) meeting or pay a visit to an addiction rehab clinic.
 However, with the government now urging everyone to stay at home, most meetings have gone online, and other centres may be harder to access.

 Fortunately, AA has not closed its doors, despite cancelling its meetings.
 You can refer to their coronavirus news page for how to get in touch about a virtual meeting near you.
-There is also a directory of global online and telephone meetings at the AA Online Intergroup website.
+There is also a directory of global online and telephone meetings on the AA Online Intergroup website.

 You can also visit In The Rooms, which is a new online recovery meeting network.